$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

-Consider the following points when you decide on the vector database to use for your RAG workloads:
+Consider the following points when you decide which vector database to use for your RAG workloads:

 -